Swedish Polar Research Secretariat: Research platforms and activities

-The Swedish Polar Research Secretariat does not conduct research itself, but it provides support to researchers - typically at universities - by organizing expeditions to polar regions, operating research stations, and providing an overall research infrastructure (logistics etc.).
-It also promotes polar research that does not require field work, and it takes an active role in the dissemination of research results.
+The Swedish Polar Research Secretariat does not conduct research itself, but provides support to researchers - typically at universities - by organizing expeditions to polar regions, operating research stations, and providing an overall research infrastructure (logistics etc.).
+It also promotes polar research that does not require field work, and takes an active role in the dissemination of research results.
 As part of this effort, teachers and artists are routinely part of Swedish research expeditions.

 In 1987-1988, the Secretariat set up its first research station in Antarctica, Svea.
 The next year, the Wasa Research Station was opened.
 As of 2010, the Secretariat is also in charge of the Abisko Scientific Research Station in sub-arctic Sweden.
 In (northern) summer, it charters the icebreaker Oden from the Swedish Maritime Administration for research expeditions to the Arctic Ocean.

 The Swedish Polar Research Secretariat represents Sweden (or supports the government) in international negotiations and cooperations pertaining to polar issues.
 It actively pursues environmental protection of the polar regions.
-It is furthermore the agency that issues permits to Swedish citizens to conduct research in Antarctica, pursuant to the Swedish Antarctic Act (2006:924).
+It also issues permits to Swedish citizens to conduct research in Antarctica, under the Swedish Antarctic Act (2006:924).